 Five years later, I sat in the office of a literary agent.
 My feet tapped anxiously on the wooden floor and the daylight irritated my red skin; I always got rashes when I felt uneasy.
-This was definitely the most uneasy I'd ever felt.
+This was the most uneasy I'd felt in quite some time.

 Senseless, I assumed so.
 But much needed in an empty time of my life.